GNU Privacy Guard

+November 2023 saw two drafts aiming to update the 2007 OpenPGP v4 specification (RFC4880), ultimately resulting in the RFC 9580 standard in July 2024.
+The proposal from the GnuPG developers, which is called LibrePGP, was not taken up by the OpenPGP Working Group and future versions of GnuPG will not support the current version of OpenPGP.

 GnuPG is part of the GNU Project and received major funding from the German government in 1999.

 Overview

 GnuPG is a hybrid-encryption software program because it uses a combination of conventional symmetric-key cryptography for speed, and public-key cryptography for ease of secure key exchange, typically by using the recipient's public key to encrypt a session key which is used only once.
 This mode of operation is part of the OpenPGP standard and has been part of PGP from its first version.

 The GnuPG 1.x series uses an integrated cryptographic library, while the GnuPG 2.x series replaces this with Libgcrypt.

 GnuPG encrypts messages using asymmetric key pairs individually generated by GnuPG users.
 The resulting public keys may be exchanged with other users in a variety of ways, such as Internet key servers.
 They must always be exchanged carefully to prevent identity spoofing by corrupting public key ↔ "owner" identity correspondences.
 It is also possible to add a cryptographic digital signature to a message, so the message integrity and sender can be verified, if a particular correspondence relied upon has not been corrupted.

 GnuPG also supports symmetric encryption algorithms.
 By default, GnuPG uses the AES symmetrical algorithm since version 2.1, CAST5 was used in earlier versions.
 GnuPG does not use patented or otherwise restricted software or algorithms.
 Instead, GnuPG uses a variety of other, non-patented algorithms.

 For a long time, it did not support the IDEA encryption algorithm used in PGP.
 It was in fact possible to use IDEA in GnuPG by downloading a plugin for it, however, this might require a license for some uses in countries in which IDEA was patented.
 Starting with versions 1.4.13 and 2.0.20, GnuPG supports IDEA because the last patent of IDEA expired in 2012.
 Support of IDEA is intended "to get rid of all the questions from folks either trying to decrypt old data or migrating keys from PGP to GnuPG", and hence is not recommended for regular use.

-More recent releases of GnuPG 2.x ("modern" and the now deprecated "stable" series) expose most cryptographic functions and algorithms Libgcrypt (its cryptography library) provides, including support for elliptic curve cryptography (ECDH, ECDSA and EdDSA) in the "modern" series (i.e. since GnuPG 2.1).
+More recent releases of GnuPG 2.x ("modern" and the now deprecated "stable" series) expose most cryptographic functions and algorithms Libgcrypt (its cryptography library) provides, including support for elliptic-curve cryptography (ECDH, ECDSA and EdDSA) in the "modern" series (i.e. since GnuPG 2.1).